Pakudha Kaccayana

 Pakudha Kaccāyana was an Indian teacher and philosopher who lived around the 6th century BCE, contemporaneous with Mahavira and the Buddha.
-He was an atomist who believed in atomism which believed that everything is made of seven eternal elements – earth, water, fire, air, happiness, pain and soul.
+He was an atomist who believed that everything was made of seven eternal elements – earth, water, fire, air, happiness, pain and soul.

 Early life

-According to the Pali Canon, Kacayana was his family name and he is said to have belonged to a Brahmin caste.
+According to the Pali Canon, Kacayana was his family name and he is said to have belonged to a Baman Family (meaning followers of dharma).
 He was sometimes called Pakkudha Katiyana, or Kadhudha Katiyana.

 Teachings

 According to Pakudha, there are seven eternal "elements": Earth, Water, Fire, Air, Joy, Sorrow and Life.
 Pakudha further asserted that these elements do not interact with one another.

 The Samannaphala Sutta (DN 2) represents Pakudha's views as follows: